marcmengel/metacat/docs/ui.rst

 obtain a MetaCat authentication token.

 To obtain a new token, use ``metacat auth login`` command.
 Currently, 2 authentication mechanisms are implemented: password and X.509 certificates.
-LDAP or MetacCat server "local" password can be used with the password autentication.
+LDAP or MetaCat server "local" password can be used with the password autentication.
 X.509 method supports both X.509 certificates and proxies.

 Token obtained using CLI ``metacat auth login`` command can be further used by both CLI and API until it expires.